pikatchu/closedsource/book/0130-factions.md

 Leo sighed.
 "I was just about to say that."

 Brielle smirked.
 "Alright, next lesson.
-You’ve been working with numbers, but now, let’s talk about something different—text."
+You've been working with numbers, but now, let's talk about something different—text."

 Jasmina and Leo both looked intrigued.

-"In computers, text isn’t magic," Elias said.
-"It’s just numbers, like everything else.
+"In computers, text isn't magic," Elias said.
+"It's just numbers, like everything else.
 Each letter, space, or punctuation mark has a numeric code assigned to it.
-When you see 'Hello' on a screen, what’s really stored in memory are five numbers—one for each letter."
+When you see 'Hello' on a screen, what's really stored in memory are five numbers—one for each letter."

 Brielle pulled up the next piece of code: